Some of the most common (and beloved!) poses in yoga include traditional hip openers…but these poses may not be serving your post-baby body.

 By stretching muscles that are holding things in place, you destabilize the entire system.

-This is the reason that any relief that comes from the stretching doesn’t last for long…and why you may feel EVEN tighter afterward.
+This is the reason that the relief you get from stretching doesn’t seem to last for long…and why you may feel EVEN tighter afterward.

 Your muscles are trying to protect you from the length you’ve created.